stefantroschka.de

 2020

-Missverstandenes fehlinterpretiert deals with a communication phenomenon that includes several deceptions.
-There are two loudspeakers, one above the other, their membranes connected by a spring.
-The lower speaker sends trivial pulses to the upper one while the signal is dramatically distorted by the spring.
-As a result, the correct transmission of the information must fail.
+Missverstandenes fehlinterpretiert deals with a communication phenomenon that contains several uncertainties.
+Two loudspeakers are installed on top of each other, their membranes connected by a metal spring.
+The lower speaker sends a series of impulses to the upper speaker, but the signals are dramatically distorted by the spring.
+As a result, proper transmission is compromised.
 Now what?
-The incorrect signal is further processed, which means the misunderstood information will be further misinterpreted.
-But what if the double error leads to the correct result?
+The distorted signal is processed further during the piece: the incorrect information is misinterpreted.
+What if the double error leads to the correct result?

 speaker with spring